kktt007/note/english.md

 - A decoration is anything used to make something more attractive or festive.
 If you’re having a Valentine’s Day party, drape your house in red and pink decorations.

+- adjective, mer·ri·er, mer·ri·est.

+- adjective, mer·ri·er, mer·ri·est.

+full of cheerfulness or gaiety; joyous in disposition or spirit:

+- spirit -- \ ˈspir-ət

+- If someone tells you you have a sagging spirit, that means your life-force seems to be missing.

+> Spirit comes from the Latin word for "breath," and like breath, spirit is considered a fundamental part of being alive.

+- the vital principle or animating force within living things

+- e.g. a merry little man.

+- laughingly happy; mirthful; festively joyous; hilarious:

+- a merry time at the party.

+Archaic. causing happiness; pleasant; delightful.

 - Excitement noun. -- \ ik-ˈsīt-mənt